 IWBA believes that transportation planning decisions should incorporate human-powered (“active”) modes of transportation at the state, regional, and local levels.

 We believe that all streets in Idaho (with the exception of freeways) should be accessible and safe for all users—not just cars!
 Roadways should be designed so everyone can move along them, whether young or old, able or disabled, riding or walking.

 Transportation Funding Equity

 The members of IWBA envision a transportation financing system in which bicycle and pedestrian transportation receive a fair and equitable share of funding.

-The IWBA Board understands concerns over Federal budget deficits, this happens every day in business.
-The bigger problem is that Federal grants for bike/walk programs face elimination so funds will be shifted solely to road building projects.
+The IWBA Board understands concerns over Federal budget deficits, which happens every day in business.
+The bigger problem is that Federal grants for walk/bike programs face elimination, so funds will be shifted solely to road building projects.
 The grant programs were only $.015 (1 ½ cents) of every Federal Transportation dollar.
 Thus, the amount being shifted is minuscule for roadway projects but hugely beneficial for bike and pedestrian projects.